coderhaoxin/spdy-push/README.md

 - `filename` - a filename of a body.
 Use this to push bodies without creating a stream first (otherwise you'll create file descriptor leaks)

 Either `body` or `filename` is required.

+Don't set the following headers.
+These headers will be automatically set:

+- `content-encoding`
+- `content-length`